-In this new series directed at the motivational side of music creation, Dubspot Logic instructor and course designer Matt Shadetek offers some creative strategies that will help you be more productive in the studio and more effective in promoting your music.
+In this creative strategies article, Logic expert and Dutty Artz label owner Matt Shadetek offers his insight on how be more productive in the studio and more effective in promoting your music.

 The piece was sent to me by a good friend who is supposed to be in the middle of writing a book, or trying to, but who is instead reading and sharing online articles about not procrastinating.
 Now you might ask, why is he doing that instead of working on his book?
 It’s his own book, he picked the subject, and very likely it’s going to be great and everyone will love it.
 The reason, I would guess, is that his book is what he should be working on.
 And as we all know on some level, whatever we should be working on is very rarely what we are actually, currently working on at this very moment.